-OPAL is called "Opal" or "Obao" in Chinese, and its gemological name is Opal.
-It is the birthstone of October and is a stone symbolizing hope and happiness.
-The color refraction of opal comes from the water contained in the ore.
-Generally, the water content of opal ranges from about 3% to 20%.
-The higher the water content, the more obvious the play-of-color phenomenon will be.
-Opal is formed slowly under low temperature conditions and can occur in almost all rocks, but is generally found in limestone, sandstone and basalt.
-Australia is the country with the largest output of opals, and opal is also Australia’s “national stone”.
+OPAL is known in Chinese as "蛋白石" or "澳宝", and its gemological name is opal.
+As the birthstone for October, it symbolizes hope and happiness.
+The colorful refraction of opal comes from the moisture contained within the mineral, with typical opals having a water content of about 3%-20%; the higher the water content, the more pronounced the play of color.
+Opal forms slowly under low-temperature conditions and can be found in almost all types of rocks, but is generally discovered in limestone, sandstone, and basalt.
+Australia is the largest producer of opal, and opal is also known as Australia's "national stone."

 White Opal